ignatiusmb/mauss.dev/workspace/content/routes/posts/fix-double-nat/+article.md

 [NAT](https://en.wikipedia.org/wiki/Network_address_translation) (Network Address Translation) allows sharing a single internet connection with many computers.
 This will virtually always be used for home internet connections.
 Routers/modems that allow multiple computers to be connected, either over ethernet or WiFi, will use NAT to do this sharing.

-“Double-NAT” is when you have 2 devices on the network, both handling NAT services in two levels.
+"Double-NAT" is when you have 2 devices on the network, both handling NAT services in two levels.
 For example, you might have a router plugged in to your ISP directly and then route a cable to another modem to use in your room, now both the router and the modem are providing NAT services.
 Double-NAT will interfere with the server attempting to create automatic connections.
 It can also arise when the Public IP Address assigned to you by your ISP is itself behind a NAT service.

 ## Objective